ferrucc-io/ferruccio/content/draft/building-product.md

 ---

-To keep this process pragmatic, we're going to use June, our product, as an example.
+> As we followed this process to build June, we'll use our and learnings and answers as an example.

 ## What to build

 We want to build a product analytics software.

 Almost a year ago me and Enzo were talking about starting a business together.
-After discussions about who we like talking to we realised we love those who build new things into the world.
+After discussions about who we like talking to we realised we love those who build new things.

 We believe that analytics software is what enables people to build better products.

 So for the next 10 years we decided to narrow our focus and learning efforts to become the best in the world at product analytics.